NicolaDM/MAPLE/README.md

 To install pypy3, see https://www.pypy.org/ .
 If pypy3 cannot be installed, it is also possible to execute it with python3, but this will usually be slower.

+The package includes an example diff file (diffFile_repeat1_100samples_Ns.txt) of simulate genomes.

 The package also includes other scripts, for example createDiffFile.py can translate a fasta file into a concise alignment ("diff") file.

 calculateFastLK.py contains code for calculating the likelihood (but not estimating a phylogeny) on short-branched trees.